samueloseiboadu/netflix-content-analysis-powerbi/README.md

 •	TV shows account for 29% of Netflix catalog, with an average series length of two seasons suggesting a preference for shorter series.

 ### Top Genres
-o	International TV Shows, Dramas, and comedy are the leading genres, showcasing its global reach and focus on family friendly content.
+•	International TV Shows, Dramas, and comedy are the leading genres, showcasing its global reach and focus on family friendly content.

 ###	Production Trends
-o	 Production peaked in 2020 with 1,541 tv shows, before declining slightly in 2021.
+•	 Production peaked in 2020 with 1,541 tv shows, before declining slightly in 2021.
 This may reflect a shift in strategy

 ###	Key Producers By Country
-o	U.S. leads the country producing tv shows with a number 1,761 shows, followed by  U.K. with 714 and South Korea 482.
+•	U.S. leads the country producing tv shows with a number 1,761 shows, followed by  U.K. with 714 and South Korea 482.

 ###	Growth Trends
 •	TV shows expansion on Netflix from 2015, followed by a decline after 2020.